EdmundBenedict/lordcephei.github.io/pages/cl_general.md

 Command-line switches:

-Also works for definition lists, but is tricky.
+{::comment}
+Lists in definition lists are tricky.
 : ^

   * Foo